packagexlabs/vision-sdk/README.md

     }

-    // returns captured image with all barcodes detected in it, cropped image only document is detected in the image, and savedImageURL only if CameraSettings.shouldAutoSaveCapturedImage is set to true in scanner view configuration func codeScannerView(_ scannerView: VisionSDK.CodeScannerView, didCaptureOCRImage image: UIImage, withCroppedImge croppedImage: UIImage?, withbarCodes barcodes: [String], savedImageURL: URL?) {
+    // returns captured image with all barcodes detected in it, cropped image only if document is detected in the image func codeScannerView(_ scannerView: VisionSDK.CodeScannerView, didCaptureOCRImage image: UIImage, withCroppedImge croppedImage: UIImage?, withbarCodes barcodes: [String]) {

     }